 Like many Kent residents, Marli balances work, family and community life.
-With a bachelor’s degree in mass communications, an associate’s degree in non-profit management, Marli works for Amazon, providing digital marketing support and guidance for small- and medium-sized businesses to help them be successful globally.
+With a bachelor’s degree in mass communications, an associate’s degree in non-profit management, Marli works for remotely from home for Tahzoo Studios, a digital marketing consulting firm.

-When Kent City Council announced a vacancy last spring, Marli knew she wanted to apply to help the Council develop creative solutions for the City’s financial challenges, address the housing affordability crisis, and find ways to connect Kent’s youth to high-paying jobs in space-tech and advanced manufacturing in the Kent Valley.
+When Kent City Council announced a vacancy in 2018, Marli knew she wanted to apply to help the Council develop creative solutions for the City’s financial challenges, address the housing affordability crisis, and find ways to connect Kent’s youth to high-paying jobs in space-tech and advanced manufacturing in the Kent Valley.

 “I want to be sure we are securing housing for all economic levels and that we have a fair and balanced approach that suits all residents,” Marli said.
 “From regional and economic perspectives, we need to take our place at the table and push for Kent's transportation, funding and programming needs."

 When not at work, Marli is an active community volunteer, working with Evergreen City Ballet, Girl Scouts of Western Washington, her kids’ schools and the school district.